danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 `Universal Credit entitlement = maximum amount - earnings taper - unearned income`

 The terms are defined in rules 4, 5 and 6, respectively.
 There is also a set of rules for something called Transitional Protection, but this only applies after July 2019, so is not a concern for our model.
-Where relevant, the time period used for any value calculated over time in UC (e.g. rent being paid, childcare cost) is £ per month, and .
+Where relevant, the time period used for any value calculated over time in UC (e.g. rent being paid, childcare cost) is £ per month.

 ## Rule 4 - How much is your maximum amount of UC?